Anisoptera costata: Benefit

+The characteristic of wood is rough, it hard to convert to furniture, and other tool.
+The colour is yellow, light brown, yellow brown, and dark brown.
+The wood can be used for frame structures, columns, ceilings, and floors.

+Fruits and flowers

-Anisopertera costata fruits or nuts have the size of broadly conical longer wing is 9-12 by 1.4-1.8 cm., and shorter wing:1,2-1.5 by 0.2-0.35.
-The flower characteristic is white-yellow flowers, the length is 6 mm.
-This flower is the food for the insect, and moth such as the red coffe borer (Zeuszera).
+Anisoptera costata fruits or nuts have the size of broadly conical longer wing is 9–12 by 1.4-1.8 cm, and shorter wing: 1.2-1.5 by 0.2-0.35 cm.
+It has white-yellow flowers, 6 mm in length.
+The flowers are food for insects and moths such as the red coffee borer (Polyphagozerra coffeae).